Marinaleda

 Marinaleda is a predominantly agricultural municipality and this makes up the bulk of its economy.
-It is noted for its left-leaning principles based on a leftist ideology led by Juan Manuel Sánchez Gordillo, mayor since 1979 and a member of the Unitarian Candidacy of Workers (CUT).
+It is noted for its left-leaning principles based on a leftist ideology led by Juan Manuel Sánchez Gordillo, mayor from 1979 to 2023 and a member of the Unitarian Candidacy of Workers (CUT).
 Local workers and peasants have achieved a high rate of development and practically full employment for its people.
 The development of an alternative economic mode has achieved notable results, even during the economic crisis that began in 2008.

 Critics claim that this economic and social progress is due in part to the fact that almost 66% of the income received by the City of Marinaleda is from administrative superiors such as the state, the autonomous community, and the Provincial Council of Seville.
 In reality, Marinaleda receives less than the average remittance received by municipalities in Andalusia (in 2011 it received around 6.61% less than the regional average).

 Marinaleda is part of the "Network of Municipalities for the Third Republic" and the tricolor flag is present in civil buildings.